eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 personal data sharing.

-This use case encompasses the entire EUDI Wallet life cycle from the User's viewpoint, from obtaining a valid wallet to identifying and authenticating the user within an online service.
+This use case encompasses the entire EUDI Wallet life cycle from the User's viewpoint, from obtaining a valid Wallet Instance to identifying and authenticating the User within an online service.
 The focus of the current description is a workable remote same-device flow (refer to section 7.4), where a natural person User employs a single mobile device for both securing the session and accessing the service's information.

-PID issuance requirements, PID attribute schema and Trust Infrastructure details are further detailed in Chapter 6 and Annex 06.
+PID issuance requirements, PID attribute schema and Trust Infrastructure details are further detailed in Chapter 6 and Annex A.6.

 ### 3.2 Mobile Driving Licence

-A significant use case for the EUDI Wallet involves allowing Users to acquire, store, and display a digital document as the mobile Driving Licence (mDL) to prove their driving privileges.
-In this use case the User employs an EUDI Wallet to present a mDL to a third party like a police officer.
+A significant use case for the EUDI Wallet involves allowing Users to acquire, store, and display a mobile Driving Licence (mDL) as an attestation to prove their driving privileges.
+In this use case, the User employs an EUDI Wallet to present a mDL to a Relying Party (e.g., the Traffic Police)[^8].

 The use case description concentrates on proximity supervised and unsupervised flows, which involve scenarios where the User is physically